 Emission depends on several factors, including application technique, weather, and slurry and soil properties (Hafner et al., 2018; Huijsmans et al., 2016; Webb et al., 2010).
 But there are significant knowledge gaps on effects of factors that influence emission, including interactions.
 There has been an increased research effort to measure, quantify, and model emission (Beltran et al., 2021; Hafner et al., 2019; Hassouna et al., 2022; Webb et al., 2021).
 Recent research has investigated emission factors to improve the accuracy and precision of the national emission reporting as well as mitigation possibilities to reduce emission.
-Reliable and quantitative emission measurements of management and other effects on emission are needed.
+Reliable and quantitative emission measurements of effects are needed.

-Different methods used to measure NH3 emission after field application of slurry can be roughly-be sorted into two categories: micrometeorological and enclosure methods (Shah et al., 2006).
-Inverse dispersion methods are micrometeorological methods
+Different methods used to measure NH3 emission after field application of slurry can roughly be sorted into two categories: micrometeorological and enclosure methods (Shah et al., 2006).
+Inverse dispersion methods are micrometeorological methods that can yield accurate flux measurements as they do not alter or manipulate the emitting area (Lemes et al., 2023) and are compatible with slurry application by farm-scale machinery (Kamp et al., 2021).
+With micrometeorological methods

-- 40 that can yield accurate flux measurements as they do not alter or manipulate the emitting area (Lemes et al., 2023) and are compatible with slurry application by farm-scale machinery (Kamp et al., 2021).
-With micrometeorological methods replication is usually omitted because of the scale of the plots and cross contamination between plots, making estimation of precision and statistical comparisons difficult.
+- replication is usually omitted because of the scale of the plots and cross contamination between plots, making estimation of precision and statistical comparisons difficult.
 In contrast, enclosure methods, such as dynamic flux chambers (DFC), require only a small plot area, making replication simpler (Sommer & Misselbrook, 2016).
-In most DFC studies slurry has been applied - 45 manually (handheld), which is not always representative of application with farm-scale machinery, especially when there is an interaction between the slurry applicator and the soil (Hafner et al., 2023;; Kamp et al., 2023).
+In most DFC studies slurry has been applied - 45 manually (handheld), which is not always representative of application with farm-scale machinery, especially when there is an interaction between the slurry applicator and the soil (Hafner et al., 2023.; Kamp et al., 2023).
 Therefore, to evaluate different application methods with repetitions, a system of chambers that can be used with farm-scale machine application of slurry is needed. - The goal of the present study was to develop a new DFC system that can be used after slurry application by farm-scale machinery as well as manual application.
-An earlier generation of wind tunnels with high-time resolution NH3 measurements (described in detail in Pedersen et al. (2020)) was found to have a coefficient of variation of 13% withinamong triplicates with manual slurry application.
+An earlier generation of wind tunnels with high-time resolution NH3 measurements (described in detail in Pedersen et al. (2020)) was found to have a coefficient of variation of 13% within triplicates with manual slurry application.
 The earlier generation wind tunnels can only be used with manual application as the tunnels are mounted on a metal frame that needs to be inserted into the soil.
-The installation of the metal frame after application by machine will cause slurry to spread out in the areas where the frame and slurry comes in contact and possibly alter the slurry exposed area and slurry infiltration, and hence the emissions.
-The new system should provide high-time resolution flux estimates and - have a lower inherent variation than the earlier generation, as well as being able to measure emissions after application by machine.

-To evaluate thea new system design before construction, in silico computational fluid dynamics (CFD) simulations werecan be used for assessment of turbulence intensity over the soil surface.
-The CFD was employed to simulatesimulates the flow

-60 patterns in the DFC under different design scenarios, to avoid relying solely on time-consuming trial-and-error procedures.
-In addition, it is hard to quantify turbulence in a chamber system without modelling Loubet et al. (1999b).
-CFD has gained widespread popularity for designing and optimizing the geometry of various devices and components (Scotto di Perta et al., 2016; Silva et al., 2022).
-The aim was that the chamber design should ensure a high degree of mixing of the air within the chamber and homogeneous air flow over the soil surface without 'dead areas' (without flow) or areas with very intense for turbulence compared to the rest of the plot area.
+The installation of the metal frame after application by machine will cause slurry to spread out in the areas where the frame and slurry comes in contact and possibly alter the slurry exposed area - 55 and slurry infiltration, and hence the emissions.
+The new system should provide high-time resolution flux estimates and have a lower inherent variation than the earlier generation, as well as being able to measure emissions after application by machine.
+To evaluate the new system design before construction in silico computational fluid dynamics (CFD) simulations were used for assessment of turbulence intensity over the soil surface.
+The CFD was employed to simulate the flow patterns in the DFC under different design scenarios, to avoid relying solely on time-consuming trial-and-error procedures.
+CFD has gained - 60 widespread popularity for designing and optimizing the geometry of various devices and components (Scotto di Perta et al., 2016; Silva et al., 2022).
+The aim was that the chamber design should ensure a high degree of mixing of the air within the chamber and homogeneous air flow over the soil surface without 'dead areas' (without flow) or areas with very intense turbulence compared to the rest of the plot-area.